BladeRunnerJS/scaling-js-apps/workshop-setup-notes.md

 - for each 'company'/USB stick (running commands from within the USB stick path)
  - `git clone --bare https://github.com/BladeRunnerJS/futurejs-modularapp-<Company Name>`
  - `cp -r <path to bladerunnerjs.github.io mirror> ./`

+# During the workshop - adding team members

+- for each company:
+  - add the correct GitHub usernames to the team